 Why is my solar feed-in tariff lower than the price I pay for electricity?

 Households are paid by their retailer for the solar electricity they export to the grid.
-However, when this electricity is supplied to other households, retailers still must pay charges on each kilowatt hour they supply.
+However, when this electricity is supplied to other households, retailers must still pay charges on each kilowatt hour they supply.

 • the difference between wholesale costs when solar is exporting to the grid and their average wholesale costs, which are higher